CaseyHrt/azure-network-protocol/README.md

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/c7e8e70d-6ab7-4e14-a056-6ce8df02e51f)

 Here you should find the "add" button, click it.
 Here we create our rule's specifications.

-<h2>Actions and Observations</h2>
+Starting from the top, let's look at our options:

+- `Source` - Control and specify the sources from which incoming traffic is either permitted or blocked based on the chosen filter setting.

+- `Source Port Ranges` - Define which ports should be permitted or denied for incoming traffic.

+- `Destination` - Specify the destination for outgoing network traffic as effected by this rule.

+- `Service` - Define the protocol and port range for a rule.

+- `Destination Port Ranges` - Define the protocol and port range for a rule.

+- __`Protocol` - Specify protocol affected by rule.__

+- __`Action` - Define rule action (_allow or deny_).__

+- __`Priority` - Define order in which rule is applied or executed (_lower number equals higher priority and vice-versa_).__

+- __`Name`- Give a name to your rule.__

+- `Description` - Provide description for rule.

+For our rule, we will be confiugring the options emboldened above.
+So,

 <br />